stroopwafel11/Tutorial-Github-1/README.md

 # Step 2.
 Create a Branch
 Branching is the way to work on different versions of a repository at one time.
 By default your repository has one branch named `master` which is considered to be the definitive branch.
 We use branches to experiment and make edits before committing them to `master`.
 When you create a branch off the `master` branch, you’re making a copy, or snapshot, of `master` as it was at that point in time.
-If someone else made changes to the `master` branch while you were working on your branch, you could pull in those updates.
+If someone else made changes to the `master` branch while you were working on your branch, you could pull in those updates.This diagram shows:
-This diagram shows:
->#* The `master` branch
+* The `master` branch
 * A new branch called feature (because we’re doing ‘feature work’ on this branch)
 * The journey that feature takes before it’s merged into master